Erdogan's central bank overhaul clears way for more rate cuts | Business

 With no explanation for the decision, Erdogan fired deputy governors Semih Tumen and Ugur Namik Kucuk, along with the longest-serving monetary policy committee (MPC) member, Abdullah Yavas, the gazette said.
 He appointed two new members - Taha Cakmak as a deputy and also Yusuf Tuna - who are little known at the central bank or among economists, leaving the MPC with little monetary policy experience after a years-long overhaul by the president.

 Two sources familiar with internal deliberations said Kucuk and Yavas were ousted after disagreeing with last month's 100 basis-point rate cut, which at the time surprised investors and sent the currency tumbling.
-On Thursday the lira weakened as much as 1% to a record low of 9.1900 against the dollar after the announcement before paring losses.
+Soon after the announcement the lira weakened to a record low against the dollar, before paring its losses during the day.
+However it hit a fresh all-time low of 9.1950 at 1444 GMT.

 The combination of monetary policy and financial regulations have left the "Turkish economy extremely fragile," he added.
 Last month the central bank cut its policy rate to 18% as Erdogan - sliding in opinion polls and keen to boost credit and exports - had publicly sought.
 Most analysts called the easing a mistake at a time of accelerating global inflation.